phac-nml/biohansel/docs/source/user-docs/subtyping_schemes.rst

     5. Replace the middle column by the negative base column and repeat the same procedure to obtain the list of “negative tiles”.

 |
 15. Create a FASTA file following the K-mer structure found below.
 Make sure that the headers and sequences are on separate lines.
-The order of the files in the scheme does not matter for BioHansel input.
+The order of the files in the scheme does not matter for biohansel input.

 It is important that the K-mers follow the exact format or the analysis will generate errors and potentially fail.
 They should all be the same size with position 17 (or the middle position if using a smaller k-mer size) containing the SNP.